-Jolie Booth is currently developing her first one woman show HIP, with the support of Arts Council England, Lou Rogers, Brian Lobel, Emma Kilbey, Jess Mabel Jones, Max Barton, John Hinton and the Marlborough Theatre, based on diaries and letters she found in a squat 15 years ago and has been carrying around with her ever since.
-Interested in discovering and celebrating ordinary people's lives Jolie is creating this show as an "Extra-Live" production, where the audience plays an integral part of the development of the work.
+In 2016 Jolie Booth developed her first one woman show HIP, with the support of Arts Council England, Lou Rogers, Brian Lobel, Emma Kilbey, Jess Mabel Jones, Max Barton, John Hinton and the Marlborough Theatre, based on diaries and letters she found in a squat 15 years ago and has been carrying around with her ever since.
+Interested in discovering and celebrating ordinary people's lives Jolie is creating this show as an extra-live production, where the audience plays an integral part of the development of the work.

 Jolie Booth works with Clara Gutteridge and Frances Hill as Artistic Directors of hybrid company Double Blink, which is both an arts and public advocacy company, exploring issues surrounding surveillance, privacy and human rights.